Garden Edging with Two-by (2x) Lumber: The Complete Guide

 Can I paint or stain two-by lumber for a more decorative look?

-Yes, two-by lumber can be painted or stained to suite your vision and enhance your garden/landscape design.
+Yes, two-by lumber can be painted or stained to suit your vision and enhance your garden/landscape design.
+Paint/stain also protect wood fibers from moisture and UV exposure, which can extend useful life.
 Use exterior-grade paint or stain to protect against weather and UV rays.
 For a step-by-step walkthrough of a garden edging installation that includes stained two-by lumber, visit our comprehensive guide on how to stain and install garden edging.